Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 Crypto tax filing forms in Italy at a glance

-Italian taxpayers need to use one of two forms, with different deadlines, depending on the nature of their income.
-The forms are the Modello Redditi PF or the Modello 730.
+Italian taxpayers need to use one of two forms, with different deadlines, depending on the nature of their income: Form Modello Redditi PF or Form Modello 730.

-• Modello 730: This form is for those with employment income, credits or deductions to declare or claim.
-The deadline is September 30 the following year.
+• Modello 730: This form is for those with employment income, credits, or deductions to declare or claim.
+The deadline is September 30 of the following year.

 Crypto as payment for goods and services